 Continue reading to get some tips that will help you commemorate your child’s baptism with style and grace.

 Summertime is when kids all over the United States get to unwind and relax from the rigors of school life.
 However, for some kids, the learning doesn’t stop when they get out of school for summer vacation.

 Vacation bible school has been a pillar of churches in the U.S. for decades, and it’s as popular as ever with kids today.
-Sending your child to VBS is a great way to foster a love for learning and the bible as well as reinforce the Christian values you’ve instilled in them.
+Sending your child to VBS is a great way to foster a love for learning and reading the Bible and knowing Jesus, while reinforcing the Christian values you’ve instilled in them.

 If your church doesn’t already have a VBS, maybe it’s time for you—yes you—to do something about it.
 Cokesbury is one of the leading church suppliers in the U.S., and they have everything you need to make VBS educational and enjoyable.
 Cokesbury VBS supplies come with learning plans, fun themes, and other tools that help kids learn the bible and tenets of their faith while having fun.

 One of the best things you can do for your child at a young age is to teach them financial responsibility and the importance of saving and investing.
 As a person of faith, you know there’s no learning like hands-on learning.